 This whole wheat banana bread recipe is perfectly moist, lightly sweetened, and full of flavor!
 You can make this healthy banana bread plain, with chopped walnuts, or even with chocolate chips.
-It all begins with ripe bananas…or does it?
+It all begins with ripe bananas.

 We’ve had a bounty of ripe bananas in this house and I had to do something about it.
 The thing is, I’m kind of a banana freak.
-It’s my absolute favorite snack…especially with a little bit of peanut butter on top.
-However, I prefer my bananas super yellow, and almost on the green side.
+It’s my absolute favorite snack.
+And once they start to turn brown, I’m more than happy to make some banana bread.

 - Vegetable oil — We’ll use just a bit of vegetable oil for the moist texture.

-- Coconut sugar — I love using coconut sugar because I think it’s a bit healthier and the caramel flavor is nice too.
-No coconut sugar?
+- Sugar — I love using coconut sugar because I think it’s a bit healthier and the caramel flavor is nice too.
 Substitute brown sugar, granulated sugar, or even maple syrup.

-- Apple cider vinegar — It seems strange to add vinegar to a quick bread, but it works.
-The vinegar activates the baking soda causing a chemical reaction (you can hear it bubbling when you combine the wet and dry ingredients).
+- Apple cider vinegar — The vinegar activates the baking soda causing a chemical reaction (you can hear it bubbling when you combine the wet and dry ingredients).
 This creates lift, resulting in a moist crumb.

 - Water — Yes, it’s tempting to use plant-based milk, however, the goal is to activate the flour’s gluten to create structure.
 Water does the trick just right.

 - Whole wheat flour — I used basic whole wheat flour, although you could use white whole wheat flour or whole wheat pastry flour.